 What’s the hitch?
 Navigating ingredients, food preparation dos-and-don’ts, marketing strategies and other aspects of launching vegan menu items or product lines can be overwhelming, intimidating and complicated.
 Indeed, sometimes launching new plant-based options can fall flat or, in the era of social media, even damage a brand from a PR standpoint if they don’t understand the nuances of delving into the vegan market.
 Over especially the past five years, we have observed many clumsy and many successful launches and can offer our expertise on what factors matter most as removing as many impediments as possible.

 It turns out, with some curiosity, willingness to learn and flexibility, businesses can reach the influential vegan market and those that invest in this direction can reap benefits that extend well beyond that investment.

 Here is why you should hire our Plant-Based Consulting team to help your business evolve towards this increasingly lucrative and inevitable market:

-• We have been leaders and innovators in the vegan community for more than 20 years and we have a deep first-hand understanding of the vegan community, economy and culture, including the issues and motivations that drive vegan consumers:
+• We have been leaders and innovators in the vegan community for nearly 25 years and we have a deep first-hand understanding of the vegan community, economy and culture, including the issues and motivations that drive vegan consumers:

-• We are a call away to many movers-and-shakers in the vegan movement, from culture and media to businesses, and we have frequently spoken about vegan marketing and communications to crowds around the country.
+• We are a phone call away from many movers-and-shakers in the vegan movement, from culture and media to businesses, and we have frequently spoken about vegan marketing and communications at events around the country.

-• We created and maintain one of the nation’s prominent vegan expos (Chicago VeganMania), that has connected hundreds of restaurants and companies with new customers and vendors.
+• We created and for ten ears ran one of the nation’s prominent vegan expos Chicago VeganMania, that connected hundreds of restaurants and companies with new customers and vendors.

 • As Vegan Street, we have hundreds of thousands of followers on our social media platforms and we can utilize this – as well as our trusted reputation – to promote your vegan options.